christinetrant/Subscribe-Landing-Page/README.md

-# Subscribe-Landing-Page
+# Landing Page with Subscribe Button

-A simple to do list using HTML, CSS & vanilla javascript - add and delete items
+A simple landing page with a subscribe button to a mailing list through MailChimp using HTML & CSS

 [Demo][1]